ctrlo-cc/GADS/docs/kb/030-tables/050-fields/090-calculate-values/040-trees-lua.md

 ## Example of calculated values based on tree nodes

 You can evaluate a tree field according to the final node selected, or according to a parent node.
-For example, if you wanted to auto-fill a Project Office field based on the region in which the project was based you could use the following if your regions field was set up as a tree field:
+For example, if you wanted to auto-fill a Project Office field based on the region (short name = *regions*) in which the project was based you could use the following if your region field was set up as a tree field:

 ```
  function evaluate (regions)
     if regions.parents.parent1 == "nil" then
         return "None"
     end

     if regions.parents.parent1 == "Australia" then
         return "Asia Pacific"
     end

     if regions.parents.parent1 == "South Africa" then
         return "Africa Middle East"
     end

     if regions.value == "Hampshire" then
         return "UK South East"
     end

     if regions.value == "Yorkshire" then
         return "UK North"
     end
 end
 ```